Perfect is the Enemy of Good (or, Learn Everything You Need to Know to be a Successful Entrepreneur From This 10 Second Family Guy Clip)

 Something, something, something…complete.

 That is your new mantra.
 Those are the only words you need to remember if you want to be successful online.
 Forget the business books, forget the copywriting courses, forget the seminars.
-For now, ignore that shit.
+For now, ignore it.
 All you need is the Emperor.

 Something, something, something…complete.